ntsystemsit/ntsystemsit.github.io/_posts/2017-03-15-Aure-Site-Recovery-Deployment-Planner.md

 ASRDeploymentPlanner.exe -Operation GetThroughput
 ```

-In my case this is $Null because I have to change the QoS rules and didn’t the test acutally.
+In my case this is $Null because I have to change the QoS rules and didn’t execute the test acutally.

 Based on the storage activity the planner recommends the storage accounts needed.
-I have one VM with heavy storage operations that need Premium disks (SSD).
+I have one VM with heavy storage operations that needs Premium disks (SSD).

 ![Report]({{ site.url }}/assets/2017/2017-03-15 21_28_02-DeploymentPlannerReport_63625173741434777714.xlsm - Excel.png)